zrcoder/httpclient/README.md

     Header("some key", "some value").
     ContentType(hc.ContentTypeJson).
     Body(person)
-resp, body, err := client.Go()
+resp, err := client.Go()
 ...
 ```

-you can review at test cases to see more exapmples
+you can review at test cases to see more examples.